Programme Briefings and Updates

 2 Align Maternity and Neonatal Data Collection, extraction, and data flow

 We have developed a secure, automated mechanism to routinely transfer nationally-consistent maternity and neonatal data from BadgerNet systems into Public Health Scotland (PHS).
-We worked on this with colleagues in National Services Scotland Digital and Security (NSS: DaS) and with System C who provide the BadgerNet systems.
+We worked on this with colleagues in National Services Scotland Digital and Security (NSS DaS) and with System C who provide the BadgerNet systems.
 The first data to be accessed in this way is antenatal booking and neonatal care data.

 3 Establish new all-Scotland maternity data sets (Enhanced Maternity Dataset for Scotland; EMaDS)